Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 	_Bundled CSS files_

-1. Now click the **JS Bundle** link and open the downloaded file with Notepad.
+1. Now click the **JS Bundle** link to open the JavaScript bundled file.
 You can safely disregard the explorer warning.
 Notice the JavaScript files under the **custom** folder are also bundled and minified.

  	![Bundled JavaScript files](./images/Bundled-JavaScript-files.png?raw=true "Bundled JavaScript files")